 These social shopping trends may seem like a lot to digest; however, the principles of these trends are pretty straightforward.

 The Customer Comes First – This may seem incredibly cliche, but it’s perhaps truer than it’s ever been.
-Today’s social shopping trends are sending a loud and clear message: the easier you make life on your customers, the better.
+Today’s social shopping trends are sending a loud and clear message: the easier you make life for your customers, the better.
 The emergence of recommendations via chatbots and one-click shopping are clear indicators that today’s shoppers want a simpler route to their favorite products, not a lengthy opt-in process or an endless chase.

 There’s Power in Personalization – The more that technology evolves to automate the buying process, the more our customers crave personalization.
 This may seem ironic at a glance; however, this lends truth to the fact that shopping is a social experience.
 It’s a conversation that goes back and forth versus a one-way street.
 Brands must, therefore, make the shopping experience, either through UGC or recommendations, as personalized as possible.
 In other words, it pays to understand your customers through collecting data and spending time with them via social.

-Forget the Sales Pitch – Finally, the aforementioned social shopping trends prove that social media and ecommerce are becoming more and more intertwined.
+Forget the Sales Pitch – Finally, the aforementioned social shopping trends prove that social media and eCommerce are becoming more and more intertwined.
 As a result, brands should strive to be less aggressive when selling via social.
 For example, recommendations and social offers should be framed as a helpful hand, not a sales pitch.

 With the myriad of social shopping trends emerging, there are plenty of options on the table for marketers looking to engage their audiences.
-From the evolving platforms of Messenger marketing and chatbots to the tried-and-tested principles of encouraging UGC, the social aspect of shopping will remain a staple of ecommerce for years to come.
+From the evolving platforms of Messenger marketing and chatbots to the tried-and-tested principles of encouraging UGC, the social aspect of shopping will remain a staple of eCommerce for years to come.

 Which social shopping trends do you feel have the most potential?
 On the flip side, do you think any of these particular trends will be short-lived?
 Share your thoughts in the comments below to let us know where you think social shopping is headed.